catstacks/catstacks.github.io/earthquake.md

 ## Earthquake Data Visualisations

-**Project description:** A sample earthquake dataset was used to experient different types of data visualisation with matplotlib and pandas.
+**Project description:** A sample earthquake dataset was used to explore different types of data visualisation with matplotlib and pandas.

 ### 1. Is the magnitude of the event related strongly to the type of event i.e. do some event types have significanty larger magnitudes than others?